Christine L. Sundt is clsjewelry.

 I have been creating and exhibiting jewelry art since the mid-1990s and I continue my involvement in making, documenting, curating, writing, publishing, and being an active member of a number of local and national arts organizations.

-Here is my “artist statement” that tells you a bit more about the sources and inspirations for my work.
+My “artist statement” reveals a bit more about the sources and inspirations for my work.

 Pieces of metal, faceted or natural stones, fibers, colors, and textures around me are the forces that help me shape and make my jewelry designs.
 I draw inspiration from other artforms and nature, but seldom start with a fixed idea of what my final design will be.
 In photographing my creations, I see what eludes my eyes, while providing me with a permanent record of my creativity.
 Works come together on my bench as elements find each other through proximity, association, and chance.